Accurate and Scalable Stochastic Gaussian Process Regression via Learnable Coreset-based Variational Inference: INTRODUCTION

-Training Gaussian processes ($\gp$s) efficiently with large datasets has been a long-standing challenge, as exact inference complexities grow $O(N^3)$ in time and $O(N^2)$ in space requirements.
-Successful methods to scale $\gp$s are based on sparse and low-rank approximations~\citep{williams2000using, snelson2005sparse, quinonero2005unifying}, often using inducing random variables ~\citep{naish2007generalized, titsias2009variational, hensman2013gaussian,wilson2015kernel} ---a detailed review can be found in~\citep{liu2020gaussian}.
-Amongst these techniques, the variational learning of inducing variables by~\citet{titsias2009variational} allows for time and space complexities of $O(NM^2)$ and $O(NM)$, with clear benefits when inducing point size $M$ is small, \ie $M \leq N$.
-However, in real-world applications, $N$ can be in the order of millions making model learning impractical.
-More recently,~\citet{hensman2013gaussian} introduced \emph{stochastic} variational inference for Gaussian processes (SVGP), reducing time and space complexities to $O(M^3)$ and $O(M^2)$, becoming the prevalent approach for training $\gp$s on large datasets.
-Nonetheless, SVGP's ability to handle big data is accompanied by the need to learn an extra number of parameters of order $\bigO{M^2}$.
+Amongst these techniques, variational learning of inducing variables by~\citet{titsias2009variational} allows for time and space complexities of $O(NM^2)$ and $O(NM)$, with clear benefits when inducing point size $M$ is small, \ie $M \leq N$.
+However, in real-world applications, $N$ can be in the order of millions, making model learning impractical.
+More recently, \citet{hensman2013gaussian} introduced stochastic variational inference for Gaussian processes (SVGP), which reduces the time and space complexities to \(\mathcal{O}(M^3)\) and \(\mathcal{O}(M^2)\), respectively.
+This method has become the standard for training \(\mathcal{GP}\) models on large datasets.
+However, SVGP’s scalability comes at a cost: it requires learning additional \(\mathcal{O}(M^2)\) parameters, resulting in an optimization problem that scales quadratically with the number of inducing points.

-In this work, we propose a coreset-based variational tempered posterior for $\gp$ inference (CVTGP), which is amenable to stochastic optimization (\ie scalable to big datasets) yet with $\bigO{M}$ parameter complexity.
-To enable good inference and predictive performance, we incorporate the following desiderata into the variational family: (1) it shall fulfill the prior-conditional structure of the $\gp$, and (2) it shall accommodate the $\gp$ model prior's dependencies.
-To derive a $\gp$ posterior that satisfies these, we use Bayesian coreset principles~\citep{huggins2016coresets, zhang2021bayesian}.
-The proposed coreset-based tempered posterior incorporates the model's inductive bias into an efficient, stochastic variational $\gp$ inference procedure with a reduced number of learnable parameters (see Table~\ref{table:bigo}).
+In this work, we propose a coreset-based variational $\gp$ (CVGP) technique that is amenable to stochastic optimization (\ie scalable to big datasets) at reduced $\bigO{M}$ parameter complexity (see Table~\ref{table:bigo}), with accurate inference and predictive performance in a wide range of real-datasets (see results in Section~\ref{sec:experiments_iurteaga}).
+We take inspiration from the optimal variational posterior of~\citet{titsias2009variational}, and ensure that CVGP's variational family also (1) obeys $\gp$s' prior-conditional structure, and (2) maintains the $\gp$ prior's dependencies in its posterior, via Bayesian coreset principles~\citep{huggins2016coresets, zhang2021bayesian}.

+We design and learn a variational distribution over a probabilistic model, defined through a subset of learnable pseudo-data points and a weighted likelihood function, in line with existing Black-Box Bayesian coreset frameworks \citep{manousakas2020bayesian, manousakas2022black}.

+CVGP's coreset-based variational $\gp$ posterior, learnable via stochastic maximization of a tighter lower-bound of the data log-marginal likelihood, enables not only a more accurate approximation to the $\gp$ posterior of interest, but a more efficient optimization process.